Safeguarding

 • Children and adults at risk deserve to be respected, valued and listened to.

-• Parents, carers and other family members should always be encouraged to be involved in any relationship that exists between a child or adult at risk and the Club and/or Foundation, unless it is unsafe or deemed inappropriate to do so.
+• Parents, carers and other family members should always be encouraged to be involved in any relationship that exists between a child or adult at risk and the Foundation, unless it is unsafe or deemed inappropriate to do so.

 We consider safeguarding to be everybody’s responsibility.